Importing a dataset

 There are three main steps in this process.

-- First, use Dataset Manager to create your dataset.
+- First, use the Platform to create your dataset.

 - Once you're happy, publish your dataset.
 Only once it's published is it available to reference in queries.